CodeReadingClubs/Resources/exercises.md

 * strategies used to create the summary (e.g. method names, documentation, variable names, prior knowledge of system)

 #### Independently - homework?

 * Compare the summary with the available documentation (inside and outside the code)
-* Identify differences and similarities between the groups findings and the existing
+* Identify differences and similarities between the group's findings and the existing

 ## Advanced Exercises

 These exercises are more advanced, in the sense that you might need a bit more understanding of the code for these to make sense.
 This might be because the group is familiar with the code before the session, or because you are doing a second club on the same code snippet.
-In our experience, the first code club on one code snippet is mainly understanding what the code does, a second session typically goes deeper and sheds more light on the arcitectural patterns in the code.
+In our experience, the first code club on one code snippet is mainly understanding what the code does, a second session typically goes deeper and sheds more light on the architectural patterns in the code.

 ### Code structure